abroudoux/.github/README.md

 ### Hi there 👋 I'm Arthur, junior developper

-🌍  I'm based in Angers and Le Mans, France
+📍I'm based in Angers and Le Mans, France
 <br>
 ✉️  You can contact me at arthur.broudoux@gmail.com